andraugust/andraugust.github.io/classical-mechanics.md

 $$

 Because the order of partial differentiation doesn't matter the divergence is zero and phase space is incompressible.
 Trajectories don't converge or diverge.
-This result is called the Gibbs-Liouville theorem.
-A corollary to this result is that trajectory-volumes in phase space are conserved.
+This result is called the Gibbs-Liouville theorem, a corollary to it is that trajectory-volumes in phase space are conserved.

 ### Lecture 10: Poisson Brackets